researching the future of human and artificial cognition

 contact

 We wish to acknowledge the land on which the University of Toronto operates.
 For thousands of years it has been the traditional land of the Huron-Wendat, the Seneca, and the Mississaugas of the Credit.
-Today, it is still the home to many Indigenous people from across Turtle Island and we are grateful to have the opportunity to convene our lab on this land.
+Today, it is still the home to many Indigenous people from across Turtle Island and we are grateful to have the opportunity to convene our lab on this treasured land.